 For professional sellers, Amazon automatically authorizes returns that fall within Amazon’s return policy.
 To ensure a consistent experience for buyers, you must match or exceed Amazon’s Returns policies.

 Allow for all customer service inquiries to be dealt with by Amazon

 Sellers must let all customer questions go through Amazon’s normal channels.

-Seller Fulfilled Prime shipping rates
+Seller Fulfiled Prime shipping rates

 Sellers can incur high shipping fees when participating in the SFP program.
-The Seller Fulfilled Prime shipping costs are predominantly based on order volume, packaging sizes, and the location of the end customer.
+The Seller Fulfiled Prime shipping costs are predominantly based on order volume, packaging sizes, and the location of the end customer.
 Sellers have to offer free standard shipping on all Prime orders, which can raise shipping costs.

-Pros of Seller Fulfilled Prime
+Pros of Seller Fulfiled Prime

-Even though the seller has more work and responsibility for SFP as compared to FBA, where Amazon handles inventory storage and shipping for the seller, there are still many benefits of using SFP to fulfill Amazon Prime orders.
+Even though the seller has more work and responsibility for SFP as compared to FBA, where Amazon handles inventory storage and shipping for the seller, there are still many benefits of using SFP to fulfil Amazon Prime orders.

 1. Boost sales and profits with the trusted Prime logo